Recommended for you:

 There are several breeds that have very distinct features, such as the iconic long-backed Dachshund, round-headed Japanese Chin, or the hairless Chinese Crested.

 Learning and practicing appropriate behaviour in a wide variety of situations from an early age will help a dog of any size feel reassured and relaxed, helping prevent behaviours that are undesirable or downright dangerous.
 Seek help from a reputable trainer who knows your breed, or search for a local group obedience class.
+Additionally, books such as Decoding your Dog can help you learn about pet behavior, but don't hesitate to contact your veterinarian if you need help or the recommendation of a reputable trainer or puppy class in your area.

 Small breeds have different calorie requirements than large dogs.
 Since they have more surface area per kg than large dogs, they typically expend energy at a faster rate for normal body functions like keeping warm, etc. They also spend more energy on simply getting around.
 Walking down to the end of the block may cost your neighbour’s Labrador 100 steps, while your Lhasa Apso may need 400 to cover the same distance.